nchinling/calculus-calculator/README.md

 4. Run the web interface with `flask run`.
 5. Access the web interface in your browser at `http://127.0.0.1:5000/`.

-## Screenshots

-Include screenshots of the command-line interface and web interface to help users understand how to use the calculator.

 ## Acknowledgments

 - The calculator uses SymPy for symbolic mathematics.